Suren-Github/qr-login/README.md

 Steps to install and run the demo:
 ---------------------------------

-0. Assuming the user has installed and configured git, npm, bower, node, mongo, grunt
+0. Assuming the user has installed and configured bitbucket, npm, bower, node, mongo, grunt

 1. Set the target folder to mongo root directory and run the command 'mongod'